 Ask For Referrals

 While most say they would prefer to receive customers through word of mouth, many haven’t created a strategy around getting referrals.
 So they end up waiting by the phone or checking their email in hopes of getting referral business.
 Hope, however, is not a strategy.
-Instead, ask your current and former clients, and even those that rejected you.
+Instead, ask your current and former clients, even those who rejected you.

 Mainly because they might have declined to hire you for any number of reasons—perhaps they couldn’t afford you, they didn’t have the budget at the time, the timing wasn’t right for them to proceed, or their priorities changed.
 But they could still see value in what you offer.